prakhar1989/docker-curriculum/tutorial/src/index.md

 ead0e804a67b        none                null                local
 ```

 The **bridge** network is the network in which containers are run by default.
 So that means that when I ran the ES container, it was running in this bridge network.
-To validate this, let's inspect the network
+To validate this, let's inspect the network.

 ```bash
 $ docker network inspect bridge